 8. Behavior Analytics

 Aside from knowing details about your inventory, SKU analytics can also provide you meaningful insights into your customers’ buying behavior.
 For example, you can see if customers tend to buy certain items together so you can plan the assortment of goods to have available.
-You can also determine profitability per product, measure day’s inventory outstanding, learn about inventory turnover, and more.
+You can also determine profitability per product, measure the day’s outstanding inventory, learn about inventory turnover, and more.

 The benefits of using SKU for your business revolve around not only managing inventory, but more importantly, fostering a better customer experience.